 You can also refer to the SAP Knowledge Base Article 2640476 – How to analyze Server Snapshot with kernel snapshot analyzer.

-Please contact the blog author if you have any questions or ideas, in case you want to report a bug, please provide your snapshot file(s) and reproduce steps to the author.
+In case you want to report a bug, please provide your snapshot file(s) and reproduce steps to the author.